waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 ### Test Data To Use

 I will do two different tests, one where player 1 is to remove the gold coin, and one where the 2nd player is to remove the coin.
 The user to remove the coin will then be declared the winner and the game will stop.
-I will also do another 2 tests where each player is to quit the game.
+I will also do another 2 tests where each player is to quit the game and see whether the game will still declare a winner.

 ### Expected Test Result